Belarusian language: Soviet Belarus

-During its work in 1927–29, the Commission had actually prepared the project for spelling reform.
-The resulting project had included both completely new rules and existing rules in unchanged and changed forms, some of the changes being the work of the Commission itself, and others resulting from the resolutions of the Belarusian Academic Conference (1926), re-approved by the Commission.
+During its work in 1927–1929, the commission had actually prepared the project for spelling reform.
+The resulting project had included both completely new rules and existing rules in unchanged and changed forms, some of the changes being the work of the commission itself, and others resulting from the resolutions of the Belarusian Academic Conference (1926), re-approved by the commission.

-Notably, the use of the Ь (soft sign) before the combinations "consonant+iotified vowel" ("softened consonants"), which had been previously denounced as highly redundant (e.g., in the proceedings of the Belarusian Academic Conference (1926)), was cancelled.
+Notably, the use of the Ь (soft sign) before the combinations "consonant+iotated vowel" ("softened consonants"), which had been previously denounced as highly redundant (e.g., in the proceedings of the Belarusian Academic Conference (1926)), was cancelled.
 However, the complete resolution of the highly important issue of the orthography of unstressed Е (IE) was not achieved.

 Both the resolutions of the Belarusian Academic Conference (1926) and the project of the Orthographic Commission (1930) caused much disagreement in the Belarusian academic environment.
 Several elements of the project were to be put under appeal in the "higher (political) bodies of power".

 West Belarus

 In West Belarus, under Polish rule, the Belarusian language was at a disadvantage.
-Schooling in the Belarusian language was obstructed, and printing in Belarusian experienced political oppression.
+Schooling in the Belarusian language was obstructed, and the printing in Belarusian experienced political oppression.

-The prestige of the Belarusian language in the Western Belarus during the period hinged significantly on the image of the BSSR being the "true Belarusian home".
-This image, however, was strongly disrupted by the "purges" of "national-democrats" in BSSR (1929–30) and by the subsequent grammar reform (1933).
+Authors who later emigrated treated homeland as inseparable from the Belarusian language.

 Tarashkyevich's grammar was re-published five times in Western Belarus.
 However, the 5th edition (1929) (reprinted verbatim in Belarus in 1991 and often referred to) was the version diverging from the previously published one, which Tarashkyevich had prepared disregarding the Belarusian Academic Conference (1926) resolutions.